Mother's Day (Rugrats): Production

 The 23-minute and 46-second episode was written by Jon Cooksey, Ali Marie Matheson, J. David Stem, David N. Weiss, Susan Hood, and Ed Resto.
 Directed by Norton Virgien and Toni Vian, it was produced by the animation studio Klasky Csupo Productions, a part of Nickelodeon Animation Studio.
 Cella Nichols Duffy, Gabor Csupo, Arlene Klasky, Paul De Meyer, Stem, and Weiss also produced the episode.
 Mark Mothersbaugh and Ruby Andrews contributed to the music.
 In 2016, co-creator Paul Germain revealed that the concept for the episode, and the discussion about the status of Chuckie's mother, was previously pitched to Nickelodeon executives.
 She was not included in the first season to avoid the need to animate a completely new character.
 During the production of the show's second and third seasons, Germain noticed that questions about the character's absence became more prominent.
 He consulted with fellow co-creator Arlene Klasky, and they concluded that the only two possible ways to address the character were that she was divorced from Chas, or had died before the series' debut.

 Germain and Klasky initially planned to portray the character as divorced, but Nickelodeon executives rejected the idea, feeling that the subject would be inappropriate for younger viewers.
-The studio also vetoed an idea to reveal that the mother was dead, contending that it would be "scary" and that "children [would not] want to see that."
+The studio also vetoed an idea to reveal that the mother was dead, contending that it would be "scary" and that "children [would not] want to see that".
 Germain stated this prevented them from saying much about the character in earlier seasons, adding: "We mention that she exists but we don't tell you what happened to her.
 We even made a joke out of it in one episode.
 But we weren't allowed to go into the subject."
-Even when the show did portray Chuckie's mother as having died from a terminal illness, the word "dead" was never used by any of the characters.
-The character had been briefly mentioned before in the episodes "Real or Robots?"
+Chuckie's mother had been briefly mentioned before in the episodes "Real or Robots?"
 (1991), "Chuckie vs. the Potty" (1992), and "My Friend Barney" (1993).

 Germain left the series in 1993, and several new writers replaced him.
 At that time, Nickelodeon permitted the writers and animators to include a storyline about the death of Chuckie's mother.
 The development of the Rugrats Mother's Day television special was announced on December 7, 1996.
 Kim Cattrall provided the voice for Chuckie's mother, Melinda Finster.
-Germain described the episode as "this whole very maudlin thing," and said that he was disappointed over his inability to cover the topic.
+Germain described the episode as "this whole very maudlin thing", and said that he was disappointed over his inability to cover the topic.
 He explained: "I just sat there thinking, 'We weren't allowed to do this, and now you guys are doing it.'
 That's something I regret."
 Mary Harrington, a supervising producer of animation for Nickelodeon, described it as one of her favorite episodes of Rugrats, and commended the writers and producers for their handling of the subject.